openhab/openhab-addons/bundles/org.openhab.binding.nuki/README.md

 is enabled, all requests contain timestamp and bridge will only accept requests with small time difference.
 If it is not possible to keep time synchronized, disable secureToken feature.

+### NukiId conversion when migrating from old binding version

+Older versions of binding used nukiId in hexadecimal format (as displayed in Nuki app, e.g. 5C4BC4B3).
+The new version expects nukiId to be in decimal format (e.g. 1548469427), since that's the format returned from API.
+The binding does the conversion automatically, but only if your nukiId contains any letters A-F, otherwise the binding has no way to tell whether the id is in hexadecimal or decimal format.
+If your nukiId in hexadecimal format contains only numbers, you'll have to convert it to decimal format manually, or preferably delete the old Thing and use discovery to recreate it.

 ## Full Example

 A manual setup through files could look like this: